 What’s the difference between an egg roll and a spring roll?

 The difference between an egg roll and a spring roll is that egg rolls are often made with thicker wrappers and deep-fried, whereas spring rolls are made with thin rice paper wrappers that are not fried.
-To learn more about spring rolls vs. egg rolls, visit my post.
+See more on my post exploring egg rolls vs. spring rolls.

 How do you make egg rolls stay crispy?

 I like to use Menlo brand wrappers to get the crispiest egg rolls while deep frying.
-To keep these as crispy as possible after frying, place them on a paper towel to cool over a drying rack and try not to stack them–this could make them sog up from excess oil.
+To keep these as crispy as possible after frying, place them on a paper towel to cool over a drying rack and don’t stack them–this could make them sog up from excess oil.

 Vietnamese Egg Rolls Recipe (Chả Giò)